 How can I find out if my state requires publication of my notice to file for a name change, fingerprinting, service of process, etc.?

 We recommend reviewing your state’s statutes/laws.
 For state specific information pertaining to the name change process in your state, please go to our main Name Change Law Center web site at: http://www.namechangelaw.com/ and click on your state's link.
 State specific web pages have the name change statutes for their respective state listed in the right-hand column of said web page.back to top

 If I was born in Florida but have since moved to New Jersey, in which state should I file my application for change of name?

 In order to file for a name change, one must meet the residency requirements of the state in which you wish to file.
 In other words, in order to petition a state for name change, you must be a permanent resident of that state.
 All states require a Petitioner/Applicant to be a resident of the state -- often for at least six months and sometimes for as long as one year -- before filing for a name change there.
 Someone who files for a name change, typically, must offer proof that (s)he has resided there for the required length of time.back to top

 Our name change forms are applicable to changes of the first name, middle name, last name and/or any combination.back to top

-No. Our name change forms are not to be used when the name change is a result of marriage -- a simpler procedure should be involved.
-Please see Changing your name after marriage, for specific information regarding name change as a result of marriage.back to top
+No. Our name change forms are not to be used when the name change is a result of marriage.
+You do not need a court order to change your name after you have been married.back to top

 No. Our name change products and services are not to be used in connection with an adoption or paternity action, since in such cases the name change should be done as part of that case or proceeding.